OPERATION BIG BOOK BAG

 Sigma Gamma Rho Sorority's partnership with USA Swimming is a groundbreaking initiative that seeks to strengthen USA Swimming’s commitment to Diversity and Inclusion by partnering to increase swim participation and decrease drowning rates in the community.
 In keeping with Sigma Gamma Rho’s motto of Greater Service, Greater Progress, and USA Swimming’s core objectives: Build the Base – Promote the Sport – Achieve Competitive Success, these organizations come together to affect change and influence the community.
 Participants will learn about water safety.

 Partnerships are power.
 Zeta Phi Sigma reached out to community agencies who believe in innovative ways to support struggling families and maintain their dignity while receiving services.
-Tacoma Alumnae chapter joined Pierce County Early Childhood Network to deliver collect, store, and distribute free diapers, ointment, and wipes to Joint Base Lewis McChord service members monthly.
+The Tacoma Alumnae chapter collaborates with the Golden 22 Foundation who has partnered with the Pierce County Early Childhood Network to collect, store, and distribute free diapers and wipes to Joint Base Lewis McChord service members monthly.

 Sorors, Philos, and Rhoers committed in adopting three Tacoma schools with annual toy stocking stuffers.
 The goal is to help parents every holiday season.
 Generous donors make this a reality.